HelloGit2309/Eklavya/README.md

 # Examination Portal
-A DBMS project focused on making a website which hosts quizes, exams and shows its results.
+A DBMS project focused on making a website which hosts quizes, exams and displays its result.
 It uses SQL database for storing and managing data.